-Have easy access to additional funds whenever you need them with a line of credit personal loan.
+Have easy access to additional funds whenever you need them with a line of credit.

-A line of credit personal loan may provide you with a convenient way to draw on funds as and when you need to.
+A line of credit can provide you with a convenient way to draw on funds as and when you need to.
 You can use the funds to consolidate debt, make multiple purchases or as a safety net in case of an emergency.

-Find out more about this type of loan and if it is right for you in this guide.
+Find out if a line of credit is right for you in our guide.

 A personal line of credit works much like a credit card, in it gives you a specified credit limit to use how you like.
 The main difference is the limit is usually higher, while the interest rate is lower in comparison to a credit card.
 You don’t need to submit a credit application every time you need to make a withdrawal.

-How to compare your line of credit loan options
+How to compare your line of credit options

-If you are considering a line of credit loan, it is important to compare your options so you get the right loan for you.
+If you are considering a line of credit, it is important to compare your options so you get the right loan for you.
 Here are some features to keep in mind when looking at the accounts available:

 - The interest rate.
 Not only will you want to compare different interest rates, you will also want to learn how they are applied.
 Check that interest is applied only to the funds you withdraw, not on your total balance.
 Also, keep in mind that in some cases you may have the option of securing the loan against an asset, which may result in a lower interest rate.

 - The fees.
 Compare fees carefully as they are not always set out as clearly as the interest rate.
-While a line of credit personal loan may advertise no annual fee, there could be monthly fees or an establishment fee.
-Make a running list of fees for each brand you are considering and factor that into your loan amount.
-You can use a personal loan calculator to do this.
+While a line of credit may advertise no annual fee, there could be monthly fees or an establishment fee.
+Make a running list of fees for each option you are considering and factor that into your loan amount.
+You can also use a personal loan calculator to do this.

 - The terms of the loan.
 There are two different term types to consider.
 One is known as a term plan, where you have a certain timeframe, usually between one and five years, to pay off the principal of the line of credit.
 The other line of credit personal loan allows you to keep the loan open as long as you continue to make regular monthly repayments.
 This is also known as revolving credit and may be ideal if you want a funding source available as a safety net for unexpected expenses.